Approximately half of Whatcom County residents use the Lake Whatcom Reservoir for drinking water.

 Water flows to Lake Whatcom from two main sources.

 - Water from the Deming Glacier on Mt.
 Baker flows to the Middle Fork of the Nooksack River and is seasonally diverted into Lake Whatcom through a tunnel under Bowman Mountain.

 How does your drinking water get from the lake to your tap?

-Learn more about your drinking waters journey from Lake Whatcom to your tap in this video.
+Learn more about your drinking waters journey from Lake Whatcom to your tap in the following video:

 What happens to your wastewater?

 Sewers were first installed throughout the developed areas of Bellingham in 1892.
 These original sewers collected both sewage and rainwater and discharged them into Whatcom Creek and Bellingham Bay.

 Most of these early sewers are still in use.
 Most sewage pipes are now separate from those carrying stormwater and send their flows directly to the wastewater treatment plant.

 The City first provided primary wastewater treatment in 1947, discharging effluent into a shallow part of Bellingham Bay, from a treatment plant located near the mouth of Whatcom Creek.